IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 output=text
 ```

-**Use a named profile in a AWS shared credentials file**
+**Use a named profile in an AWS shared credentials file**

 To use the name profile credentials in this file:

 1. Provide the profile name as a parameter of the `ProfileCredentialsProvider` Object.
 2. Provide the resulting object to the `AmazonS3Client` as a constructor parameter.

-**Example: Using an AWS Credential Named Profile in an AWS Java SDK connection method**
+**Example - Using an AWS Credential Named Profile in an AWS Java SDK connection method**

 ```java
 AWSCredentialsProvider provider = new ProfileCredentialsProvider("ibm"); // specify the Named Profile to use